Homomesy in products of three chains and multidimensional recombination: Rowmotion and promotion background

 The benefit of the toggle perspective is that we can study other actions that are closely related to rowmotion.
-In \cite{ProRow}, Striker and Williams defined another action, which they called promotion, on ranked posets under a projection to a two-dimensional lattice.
+In \cite{SW2012}, Striker and Williams defined another action, which they called \emph{promotion}, on order ideals of ranked posets using a projection to a two-dimensional lattice.
 By defining columns on ranked posets, promotion is the action that toggles columns from left to right.
-If we denote promotion as Pro, we may see Row and Pro are linked in the following way.
+A precise definition of this is stated using Definition \ref{def:hypetoggle} and Proposition \ref{prop:rowandpro}.
+Note that this promotion action is distinct but related to Sch{\"u}tzenberger's promotion action on linear extensions of posets, defined in \cite{Sch1972}.
+If we denote promotion on order ideals as Pro, we may see that Row and Pro are linked in the following way.